schollz/_core/docs/content/effects/loss.md

 icon = 'radio'
 +++

-The Loss effect simulates the analog imperfections of a worn tape or faulty radio transmission, offering controls for type and amount of degradation to achieve vintage or distressed audio textures.
+The Loss effect simulates the analog imperfections of a worn tape or faulty radio transmission.
+It provides controls for adjusting the type and amount of degradation, allowing you to achieve vintage or distressed audio textures.